PNG: Compression

 PNG uses DEFLATE, a non-patented lossless data compression algorithm involving a combination of LZ77 and Huffman coding.
 Permissively licensed DEFLATE implementations, such as zlib, are widely available.

-Compared to formats with lossy compression such as JPEG, choosing a compression setting higher than average delays processing, but often does not result in a significantly smaller file size.
+Compared to formats with lossy compression, such as JPEG, choosing higher compression settings can slow processing without significantly reducing file size.

 Filtering

 PNG's filter method 0 can use the data in pixels A, B, and C to predict the value for X.

 A PNG with 256 colors, which is only 251 bytes large with pre-filter.
 The same image as a GIF would be more than thirteen times larger.

 Before DEFLATE is applied, the data is transformed via a prediction method: a single filter method is used for the entire image, while for each image line, a filter type is chosen to transform the data to make it more efficiently compressible.
 The filter type used for a scanline is prepended to the scanline to enable inline decompression.

 There is only one filter method in the current PNG specification (denoted method 0), and thus in practice the only choice is which filter type to apply to each line.
 For this method, the filter predicts the value of each pixel based on the values of previous neighboring pixels, and subtracts the predicted color of the pixel from the actual value, as in DPCM.
 An image line filtered in this way is often more compressible than the raw image line would be, especially if it is similar to the line above, since the differences from prediction will generally be clustered around 0, rather than spread over all possible image values.
 This is particularly important in relating separate rows, since DEFLATE has no understanding that an image is a 2D entity, and instead just sees the image data as a stream of bytes.

 There are five filter types for filter method 0; each type predicts the value of each byte (of the image data before filtering) based on the corresponding byte of the pixel to the left (A), the pixel above (B), and the pixel above and to the left (C) or some combination thereof, and encodes the difference between the predicted value and the actual value.
 Filters are applied to byte values, not pixels; pixel values may be one or two bytes, or several values per byte, but never cross byte boundaries.
 The filter types are: